zackforbing/ruby-submissions/1503/11_self_directed_project.markdown

 could be more clearly defined
 * Testing is pretty good and I like that we address the external connections using Omniauth test mode and stubs
-* Unfortunate that some tests are failing and there seems to be a bit of spillover / unexpected failures in the test suite
 * Data modeling is interesting and makes reasonable use of the standard rails tooling; given the relative static-ness of the data it might be interesting to think about alternative modeling / storage systems